With A Useful Herb Chart

 Can I Bring My Garden Herbs Indoors For The Winter?

 Try it; you will at least extend your months of eating cost-effective fresh herbs.
 Here are my best ideas for doing just that.

 The single biggest factor in your success will be providing the 6-8 hours of sun that most herbs need.
 Your south-facing windows may be sufficient.
 Otherwise, look into grow lights.
 There are versions you can attach to the bottoms of kitchen cabinets.

 The second factor is water.
-We tend to be guilty of overwatering and my best ideas are in the article.
+We tend to be guilty of overwatering, and my best ideas for avoiding this are in the article.

 My Winter Herb Garden